What Is A Brain Map?

 Theta Waves

 This particular frequency range is involved in many areas of physical and mental activity.
+These waves frequently appear when we are engaged in activities such as remembering, daydreaming, or drifting off to sleep.
+They have a distinct quality that sets them apart from the other brain waves.
 Imbalances in Theta waves are often measured in people dealing with ADD, or loss of working and short-term memory.
 Improving the balance of Theta can improve intuition, creativity, concentration, and memory.

 Delta Waves